jimweirich/rspec-given/README.md

 or minus 1% of 3.1623 (i.e. 3.1623 +/- 0.0031623), then the assertion
 will pass.

-There are several ways of creating approximate numbers:
+There are several ways of creating fuzzy numbers:

 * <code>about(n).delta(d)</code> -- A fuzzy number matching the range
   (n-d)..(n+d)